mwaylabs/relution-jenkins-plugin/README.md

 What's next?
 ------------

 By default the plugin uploads applications in the state <i>Development</i>, which is typically only accessible to developers.
-Once a developer is satisfied with their work they can manually move the version to <i>Review</i>, using the store's web interface.
-After a version has passed review it can be moved to <i>Release</i> to make it available to end users.
+Once a developer is satisfied with their work, they can manually move the version to <i>Review</i>, using the store's web interface.
+After a version has passed review it can then be moved to <i>Release</i>, making it available to end users.

-If developers already test each build on their local machine you might want to skip the first step.
-In this case you can set the applications upload status to <i>Review</i> in the post-build step's advanced settings.
-Or, instead of doing this for every project separately, you can also configure the default value in Jenkins' system configuration.
-This means the binary is now directly uploaded to <i>Review</i>, making it available to testers.
+If developers already test builds on their local machines, you might want to skip the first step.
+In this case you can set the application's upload status to <i>Review</i> in the post-build step's advanced settings.
+Or, instead of doing this separately for every project, you can also configure the default value in Jenkins' system configuration.
+This means the binary is now directly uploaded to <i>Review</i>.

 It is also possible to skip the review process altogether by uploading applications directly to <i>Release</i>.
 Usually not recommended unless you want all of your users to become beta testers.
 Or you're just that confident in your own abilities.